Wouldn’t it have been wonderful to take a walk with Jesus down a country road? Think about it.

 May we always cherish such a wonderful gift

 now and forever.
 Amen.
 Alleluia!

-And now to complete your experience for today, here’s the song “You raise me up.”
+And now before you go, here’s a Eucharistic hymn for you, “One Bread, One Body.”
 Click here.
 Be sure to enter full screen and turn up your speakers.

 Luke may have thought that there were “proof texts” in the Hebrew Bible, but as Addison Wright pointed out, Jesus was unexpected in his reality.
 True recognition comes from action like acceptance or the “breaking of the bread.”